Intelligence Dashboard

 Offering fallback verification paths (manual review, alternative document types, video-assisted verification) prevents permanent lockout and recovers users that automated systems reject.

-Facial age estimation that balances compliance requirements with minimal false rejection for legitimate users is a fast-growing product opportunity, especially as age gates expand beyond gaming and social media.
+Facial age estimation that minimizes false rejection for real users, especially younger demographics without traditional ID, is a significant product opportunity as age gates expand across industries.